tidev/ti.moddevguide/README.md

 Titanium Module Developer Guide [![Build Status](https://travis-ci.org/appcelerator-modules/ti.moddevguide.svg)](https://travis-ci.org/appcelerator-modules/ti.moddevguide)
 =======

-This is the Module Developer's Guide for Titanium.
+Updated - This is the Module Developer's Guide for Titanium.
 It can be used by native module developers to understand the basic and advanced concepts to build own native modules for Titanium.

 ## Functionality